Deficiencies in Undergraduate Preparation

 Although Pratt Institute does not require the Graduate Record Examination (GRE) for most programs, students who already have taken this examination should have the results forwarded to the Office of Graduate Admissions.
-The GRE is required for the M.Arch (First-Professional Degree), Art History, and the combined Art History/Library Science, and combined Art History/Fine Art programs and the Art and Design Education Initial Certification and Advanced Certificate.
+The GRE is required for the Art History, the combined Art History/Library Science dual degree, and the Art and Design Education Initial Certification and Advanced Certificate.
 Pratt’s institutional code is 2669.

 Accepted International Students

 All international students enrolling on Pratt's campus must submit international student forms to the Office of International Affairs.
 International students include students who need an I-20 for the F-1 student visa as well as international students in other immigration statuses.
 Students will not be permitted to register for classes on campus until the forms are submitted.
 (U.S. permanent residents are not considered international students.)
 Students planning to take courses remotely do not have to request an I-20.

 To request the I-20, first submit your enrollment deposit by April 15 online or two weeks after your acceptance, whichever is later.
 Then you will receive your OneKey, which is a login and password.
 This can take up to seven days to receive.
 After you receive your OneKey, read about the I-20 Request process at the link below.

 I-20 REQUEST PROCESS